Hypotonic Cerebral Palsy

 - Problems with balance and coordination

-Doctors may describe hypotonic cerebral palsy based on which parts of the body are affected, similar to other forms of CP.
-While not as clearly divided as spastic CP subtypes, classifications often overlap with broader CP patterns:
+Doctors may describe hypotonic cerebral palsy based on which parts of the body are affected, similar to other types of cerebral palsy.

 -

-Hypotonic Diplegia – mainly affects the legs, making standing and walking especially difficult.
+Hypotonic Diplegia – Mainly affects the legs, making standing and walking difficult.

 -

-Hypotonic Hemiplegia – impacts one side of the body, with weaker muscles on either the left or right.
+Hypotonic Hemiplegia – Impacts one side of the body, with weaker muscles on either the left or right side.

 -

-Hypotonic Quadriplegia – involves all four limbs, often leading to the most significant motor delays.
+Hypotonic Quadriplegia – Involves all four limbs, often leading to the most significant motor delays and physical challenges.

 How Is Hypotonic Cerebral Palsy Diagnosed?